SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-12-10-the-development-part-of-the-homebrew-is-now-done-hack-1-published.markdown

 - ramblings
 ---

-In case anyone’s interested, the [XBOX360 Homebrew contest](http://xbox360homebrew.com/blogs/default.aspx?GroupID=11) has now entered the voting stage and all development is complete on the competition entries.
+In case anyone’s interested, the [XBOX360 Homebrew contest](http://xbox360homebrew.com/blogs/default?GroupID=11) has now entered the voting stage and all development is complete on the competition entries.

-They have been [posted here](http://xbox360homebrew.com/files/default.aspx) and I’d encourage everyone to head over and look at the games entered.&nbsp; I’m really impressed with the entries so far.&nbsp; Sounds daft but I didn’t enter the competition to win but to kick-start my game writing experience.
+They have been [posted here](http://xbox360homebrew.com/files/default) and I’d encourage everyone to head over and look at the games entered.
+I’m really impressed with the entries so far.
+Sounds daft but I didn’t enter the competition to win but to kick-start my game writing experience.

 I’m happy with my entry, it works, the game plays fairly well (even if it’s only the basic connect mode so far) and I got the manual in the game as well as with it.